usecannon/cannon/packages/website/content/docs.md

 **Arguments**

 - `<packageNames>` - Name and version of the package to run.
 Assumes `latest` if no version if specified.
 Settings for the package can be specified following the package name.
-For example, `synthetix` and `npx @usecannon/cli synthetix:2.75 blah=blah1 erc20 blah=blah2` are both valid arguments.
+For example, `synthetix` and `npx @usecannon/cli synthetix:2.75 owner=0x0000 erc20 symbol=TKN` are both valid arguments.

 **Options**

-- `--port` - Pass a number ...
+- `--port` - Port which the JSON-RPC server will be exposed (_Default: "8545"_)
-- `--fork` - Pass a url ..
+- `--fork` - Fork the network at the specified RPC url
-- `--preset` - Pass the name of ...
+- `--preset` - Load an alternate setting preset (_Default: "main"_)
-- `--write-deployments` - Pass a path...
-- `--registry-rpc` - Pass a url
+- `--cannon-directory` - Path to a custom package directory (_Default: "~/.local/cannon"_)
+- `--registry-rpc-url` - URL of the JSON-RPC server used to query the registry (_Default: "https://cloudflare-eth.com/v1/mainnet"_)
-- `--registry-address` -
+- `--registry-address` - Address of the registry contract (_Default: "0xA98BE35415Dd28458DA4c1C034056766cbcaf642"_)
-- `--ipfs-url` -
+- `--registry-ipfs-url` - Endpoint used to retrieve IPFS resources (_Default: "https://usecannon.infura-ipfs.io"_)
+- `--write-deployments` - Path to write the deployments data (address and ABIs), like `./deployments`
-- `--logs` -
+- `--logs` - Show RPC logs instead of an interactive prompt

 ### build